kunalshdr/selection-game/README.md

-A selection game Android app.
+A selection game on Android platform.